This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Malaga Bishop’s Palace & Plaza Del Obispo

 The Bishop’s Palace in Malaga is a stunning historic structure that dates back to the 18th century.
 It is located in the heart of the city, next to Malaga Cathedral.
-The palace was originally built as a residence for the Bishop of Malaga and was designed in a Baroque style, with intricate stonework, ornate balconies, and a stunning central courtyard.

 Today, the Bishop’s Palace is open to the public and stands as one of the most important examples of late baroque architecture in the city.
 It is home to a number of stunning works of art, including a collection of paintings by the famous Spanish artist, Francisco de Zurbarán.